NHOrus/srwq-compilation/episode-01.md

 ```

-/m/ has decided...by not deciding.
+/m/ has decided... by not deciding.

 Originally I thought, just go to the OGverse, it'll be fun there changing the canon storyline.
 Then people started talking about SM versions of pretty much everyone.
 Then I started thinking about the possibilities, so I thought, well maybe we should stay in SM-verse.